Killarney Heights

-Killarney Heights is a suburb of Northern Sydney, situated on Middle Harbour, in the state of New South Wales, Australia.
+Killarney Heights is a suburb of Northern Beaches, situated on Middle Harbour, in the state of New South Wales, Australia.
 Killarney Heights is 12 kilometres north-east of the Sydney central business district in the local government area of Northern Beaches Council.
 Killarney Heights is part of the Forest District, colloquially known as The Forest.

-Killarney Heights has panoramic views of Middle Harbour from a few locations.
 The suburb is located on a peninsula bound by the waters of Middle Harbour to the south-west towards Roseville Chase and Bantry Bay to the east.
 Garigal National Park is on the eastern border.

 Schools

 There are two schools in Killarney Heights and many more around the area.
 Killarney Heights Primary School is situated across the road from Killarney Heights Oval.
 This primary school is noted as having an extensive English – French bilingual program which has led to many French-speaking parents moving to the area.
 A preschool is also nearby.
 Killarney Heights High School is situated next to the oval, and also has a strong French presence.
 The High School is a coeducational, comprehensive high school located on Starkey Street, the school has a strong tradition of high academic achievement, catering for individual student needs and providing a broad co-curricular program.